Multidimensional analysis for browser monitors

 - We recommend that your metric name reflect any splits and filters so it's easy to differentiate from similar metrics.

-You then have the option of configuring a custom chart or custom alert for the calculated metric.
-Select Manage this metric to go to the Metrics tab of monitor settings, from where you can disable/enable, delete, or create custom charts and alerts based on the calculated metrics for the given monitor.
+You then have the option of configuring a chart with Data explorer or a custom alert for the calculated metric.
+Select Manage this metric to go to the Metrics tab of monitor settings, from where you can disable/enable, delete, or create charts and alerts based on the calculated metrics for the given monitor.

 Hover over any bar in the graph to see error count for that point in time.

 The following filters are available for multidimensional analysis of errors:

 - Location—select all locations or an individual monitor location.

 - Error—select all error codes or a single error code.